cs308-dreamteam/flutter-app/README.md

 # Description for the flutter app

-## Prerequisites

-List any prerequisites needed to run your project, such as Flutter SDK version, any environment variables, etc.

 ## Installation

 Provide step-by-step series of examples that tell how to get a development environment running.